radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - connectionIdleTimeout – the value of the Idle Timeout property configured for RadiantOne.
 - connectionMax - the maximum concurrent connections allowed to RadiantOne.
 - connectionPeak - the peak number of concurrent connections to RadiantOne since last startup.
 - currentConnections - the live number of concurrent connections to RadiantOne (will never be more than connectionMax).
 This number increases or decreases depending on new connections coming into RadiantOne or existing connections being closed.
 - cpuPeak - highest percentage of system CPU utilized since server startup.
 - cpuUsed – current amount of system CPU utilized.
 - currentTime – the current time on the machine hosting RadiantOne.
 - diskPeak - the peak amount of machine disk space used (in bytes) since startup.
 - diskTotal – total amount of machine disk space (in bytes) on the machine storage device.
 - diskUsed – current amount of machine disk-space used (in bytes).
 - lookThroughLimit – the value of the Look Through Limit property configured for RadiantOne.
 - memAllocated – the total amount of memory allocated for the RadiantOne node.
 - memMax – maximum amount of memory (Java heap size) configured for the instance.
 - memUsed – the total amount of memory currently used by RadiantOne.
 This number fluctuates (as the server is running) depending on how much memory it needs to serve client requests and how fast the Garbage Collector (GC) can recycle the discarded resources.
 - memPeak - the peak memory usage of RadiantOne since last startup.
 - opCount – the total number of operations RadiantOne has processed on the connection.
-Note **–** The opCount for certain connections, used for internal operations, returns a value that is higher than the combined total of opCountAdd, opCountAbandon, opCountBind, opCountModify, opCountModifyDn, opCountCompare, and opCountDelete.
+    >[!note] The opCount for certain connections, used for internal operations, returns a value that is higher than the combined total of opCountAdd, opCountAbandon, opCountBind, opCountModify, opCountModifyDn, opCountCompare, and opCountDelete.
 - opPeak – the peak (the longest duration) operation info.

     For example:
 2014 - 09 - 02 16:39:44,120 --> conn=45 op=5 SEARCH REQUEST Duration=1050

 The above could be parsed as:
 <br>Operation Time: 2 014 - 09 - 02 16:39:44,120
 <br>Connection number: 45
 <br>Operation number: 5